LinkedInLearning/secure-coding-in-java-5972117/README.md

 ## Course Description

+In this course, Frank P Moley III — Principal Software Architect at Vertex, Inc. — shows you how to bring secure coding to the Java ecosystem.
+Dive into the most common security vulnerabilities that routinely appear and develop your understanding of how to mitigate and prevent these vulnerabilities when writing software.
+Plus, examine the process for building out a complete secure software lifecycle.

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.